-623 The Elliptic Curve Digital Signature Algorithm (ECDSA) is approved within FIPS 186, but actually specified within American National Standard (ANS) X9.6236.
-The basic 624 625 signature and verification algorithms are the same as those used for DSA, except that the 626 mathematics is based on the use of elliptic curves, rather than finite fields (i.e., the rules 627 for combining numbers is different than commonly used).
-FIPS 186 provides guidance for 628 the use of ECDSA within the Federal Government, as well as providing recommended 629 elliptic curves to facilitate interoperability and security.
-An advantage of using ECDSA is 630 that the key lengths are considerably shorter than those used for DSA and RSA, requiring 631 less storage space and transmission bandwidth, and the execution of the algorithm is 632 generally faster than DSA and RSA

-633 ANS X9.62 includes specifications for the generation of the ECDSA domain parameters 634 and key pairs, as well as the algorithms for digital signature generation and verification.
+- The Elliptic Curve Digital Signature Algorithm (ECDSA) is approved within FIPS 186, - but actually specified within American National Standard (ANS) X9.62.
+The basic - signature and verification algorithms are the same as those used for DSA, except that the - 626 mathematics is based on the use of elliptic curves, rather than finite fields (i.e., the rules - for combining numbers is different than commonly used).
+FIPS 186 provides guidance for - 628 the use of ECDSA within the Federal Government, as well as providing recommended - 629 elliptic curves to facilitate interoperability and security.
+An advantage of using ECDSA is - 630 that the key lengths are considerably shorter than those used for DSA and RSA, requiring - less storage space and transmission bandwidth, and the execution of the algorithm is - 632 generally faster than DSA and RSA - 633 ANS X9.62 includes specifications for the generation of the ECDSA domain parameters - and key pairs, as well as the algorithms for digital signature generation and verification.

-36 ANS X9.62: Public Key Cryptography for the Financial Services Industry, The Elliptic Curve Digital Signature Algorithm (ECDSA).
+&lt;sup>36 ANS X9.62: Public Key Cryptography for the Financial Services Industry, The Elliptic Curve Digital Signature Algorithm (ECDSA).

-635 FIPS 186 defines the key lengths to be used for secure interoperability, provides additional also included in ANS X9.62.

-636 guidance on the use of random bit generators to generate the key pairs, and recommends

-637 elliptic curves for use by the Federal Government.
-Note that the same elliptic curves are
+- 635 FIPS 186 defines the key lengths to be used for secure interoperability, provides additional - guidance on the use of random bit generators to generate the key pairs, and recommends - elliptic curves for use by the Federal Government.
+Note that the same elliptic curves are - also included in ANS X9.62.